carlosperales95/django-password-management-app/README.md

 ### Installation

+> [!CAUTION]
-_The below might vary depending on the specific OS you are using.
+> _The below might vary depending on the specific OS you are using.
 Please note that the pre-existing scripts are only valid for Unix based OS (e.g. Linux, Mac)_

 1. Clone the repo
    ```sh